Toni-SM/semu.misc.vscode/README.md

 ## Available commands

+### Local execution

 * **Embedded VS Code for NVIDIA Omniverse: Run** - Execute the python code from the active editor in the local configured NVIDIA Omniverse application and display the results in the OUTPUT panel

+* **Embedded VS Code for NVIDIA Omniverse: Run Selected Text** - Execute the selected text in the active editor in the local configured NVIDIA Omniverse application and display the results in the OUTPUT panel

+### Remote execution

 * **Embedded VS Code for NVIDIA Omniverse: Run Remotely** - Execute the python code from the active editor in the remote configured NVIDIA Omniverse application and display the results in the OUTPUT panel

+* **Embedded VS Code for NVIDIA Omniverse: Run Selected Text Remotely** - Execute the selected text in the active editor in the remote configured NVIDIA Omniverse application and display the results in the OUTPUT panel

 ## Extension Settings